ICurrent/Analysis/README.md

 # Analysis
-Projects on data analysis using Pyrhon, SQL, PowerBI, R and Excel
+Projects on data analysis using Pyrhon, SQL, and R.